analikwukris2ofer/banksim/README.md

 # Project

-This project is a typescript and redux application.
+This project simulates a banking application in react with typescript.

 ## Tech Stack